-ABI-5366 is being developed to prevent recurrence of genital lesions due to Herpes Simplex Virus Type 2 (HSV-2) infection.
+ABI-1179 is being developed to prevent RGH due to Herpes Simplex Virus Type 2 (HSV-2) infection.
 HSV-2 infection is spread through sexual contact and can cause painful genital blisters or ulcers (lesions).
 HSV-2 affects approximately 15% of New Zealanders and there is currently no cure for the infection.
 Treatments have been developed to reduce the recurrence and transmission; however, these are only partially effective.

-It is hoped that ABI-5366 may control HSV-2 by preventing it from reproducing itself (making new copies of the virus) inside the body, to potentially reduce the levels of virus within the body, to hopefully prevent the recurrence of genital lesions.
+It is hoped that ABI-1179 may control HSV-2 by preventing it from reproducing itself (making new copies of the virus) inside the body, to potentially reduce the levels of virus within the body, and hopefully prevent the recurrence of genital lesions.

-This study will investigate the effects of ABI-5366 in healthy participants (Part A) and individuals who are infected with HSV-2 and experience recurrent genital lesions (Part B).
-You are being asked to take part in multiple ascending dose (Part B) of the study.
+This study will investigate the effects of single ascending doses (SAD) of ABI-1179 in healthy participants with or without food (Food Effect) [Part A].
+This study will also investigate multiple ascending doses (MAD) of ABI-1179 in individuals who are infected with HSV-2 and have been having recurrent genital lesions [Part B].
+You are being asked to take part in the multiple ascending dose (Part B: MAD) part of the study.